synereo/blog.synereo.com/_posts/2015-03-18-crowdsale.markdown

 * 7.5% will be awarded to content creators who begin operating on the network.
 We already have a few major musicians waiting to join and distribute their art on Synereo!

-* 10% are awarded to the founders of Synereo
+* 10% are awarded to the founders of Synereo, vested over a period of 30 months

 * 11.5% are kept for bounties, awarded to contributors and developers